Gamul House: Exterior

 The building is constructed in sandstone and timber framing, with a brick frontage and has three storeys.
 The lowest storey (an undercroft) is occupied by shops.
 An external staircase parallel to the street has 15 steps leading up to the former row level.
 Behind the staircase at street level is another shop frontage consisting of a door with a four-light window on each side.
 The middle storey has a door with an architrave and pediment.
 There are three windows to the south of the door and two windows to the north, all with 40 panes of glass.
 Above these is a string course.
 In the top storey are three oval windows with four panes and two sash windows with six panes.
 The roof is in grey slate with its ridge parallel to the street; it is hipped at its north end and at the south end is a gable and a chimney stack.

 Interior

 The undercroft contains a large oak beam and brick barrel vaults.
 At the row level, the great hall occupies the two storeys.
 On the west wall of the hall is an ornate sandstone fireplace with decorated pilasters carrying a carved frieze and cornice.
 On the fireplace is a painting of the arms of the Gamul family, which Pevsner considers was executed by Randle Holme.
 The barrel-vaulted plaster ceiling has eight richly-carved pendants.

 Today

-As of 2009 the Row level is occupied by the Brewery Tap Ale House.
+As of 2009 the Row level is occupied by the Brewery Tap Ale House, owned by the Spitting Feathers brewery, based in Waverton.